GA4 Event Parameters: A Practical Guide

 How Do You Add GA4 Event Parameters?

-Clicking into “Event Parameters” at the orange arrow will expand the field and allow us to add one or event parameters.
+Clicking into “Event Parameters” at the bright yellow arrow will expand the field and allow us to add one or more event parameters.

-If I wanted to add more event parameters, I could simply hit the “Add Row” button and create parameters that would be sent along with this event.
+If you need more event parameters, simply click the “Add parameter” button by the yellow arrow.
+Then add additional parameter names and values that will be sent along with this event.

 Can You Modify GA4 Event Parameters?